growth-mate/docs/src/Studio/Advstudio.md

 ```
 Additionally, you can target viewers based on their net worth.
 For example, if you want your ad to be seen only by users with a wallet balance between $100 and $100,000, adjust the slider to reflect these values.

-Lastly, you can select among different campaign tags to help filter users who are interested in these categories.
+Lastly, you can choose from various campaign tags in order to filter users based on their interests in specific categories.

 ![Screenshot 2024-07-23 at 13.19.06](https://hackmd.io/_uploads/H1d6bGpOR.png)